jimzhang0000/eventservice-repo/README.txt

 BUILD:
 1) Automatically build with Eclipse Neon
 2) Project can be maven build in Eclipse IDE
-3) Run mvn clean install in CLI, will create .war file
+3) Run mvn clean install in Shell, will create .war file

 RUN:
 1) RUN on localhost in brower of IDE: http://localhost:8080/eventservice/webapi/events